evatoj/evatoj/README.md

 💻 Programming skills with C, C++, C#, Python, Haskell and HTML;

-🎵 Fanatic about music and musical instruments at all;
+🎵 Lover of music and musical instruments at all;

-🎮 A mythical video games enjoyer;
+🎮 A video games enthusiast since I was a kid;

 📚 Native Brazilian Portuguese speaker, fluent Spanish, Italian and English speaker, and Intermediate German speaker.